thefrontiergroup/standards/ruby.md

     These syntaxes have the advantage of differentiating between hashes and blocks.

     When embedding string literals.
-Not not add whitespace around the expression.
+Do not add whitespace around the expression.
 It adds visual contrast to the surrounding string and syntax.
 Secondly interpolation values should be kept simple.